British hacker for Islamic State killed in U.S. drone strike in Syria: sources

 WASHINGTON (Reuters) - A British hacker who U.S. and European officials said became a top cyber expert for Islamic State in Syria has been killed in a U.S. drone strike, a U.S. source familiar with the matter said on Wednesday.

-It was the second reported killing of a senior Islamic State figure in the last eight days.
-Islamic State’s second-in-command was killed in a U.S. air strike near Mosul, Iraq, on Aug.
+It was the second reported killing of a senior Islamic State figure in the last eight days after the group’s second-in-command was killed in a U.S. air strike in Iraq on Aug.
 18.

-The source indicated that the U.S. Defense Department was likely involved in the drone strike that killed British hacker Junaid Hussain, a former resident of Birmingham, England.
+The source indicated that the U.S. Defense Department was likely involved in the drone strike that killed British hacker Junaid Hussain, a former Birmingham, England, resident.

-A report on the website CSO Online said the drone strike took place on Tuesday near the Syrian city of Raqqa.
+A CSO Online report said the strike took place on Tuesday near Raqqa, Syria.
+Hussain, 21, moved to Syria sometime in the last two years.

 U.S. and European government sources told Reuters earlier this year that they believed Hussain was the leader of CyberCaliphate, a hacking group which in January attacked a Twitter account belonging to the Pentagon, though the sources said they did not know if he was personally involved.